abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-3/index.md

 I was like, "What, my mom's telling me I'm going to be in business.
 I'm going to be an astrophysicist.
 Mom doesn't know she's talking about."
 But mom knew exactly what she was talking about.

-She'd already observed that every time we walk down the street, I would critique the local pizza parlor on why they were selling their slices a certain way with certain toppings and why their process of ordering was this way when it should have been that way.
+She'd already observed that every time we walk down the street, I would critique the local pizza parlour on why they were selling their slices a certain way with certain toppings and why their process of ordering was this way when it should have been that way.

 So, she knew that I had more of a business curious mind, but then my obsession with science combined to create technology and technology businesses where I found myself.